indexphonemica/pfeature/rule_format.md

 Base characters may consist of more than one codepoint - e.g. /tɕ/ or /kp/.

 Base characters must not be defined as diacritics.
-(TODO enforce this)
+(TODO enforce this) (TODO how?)

 ## Derivations